List of materials properties

-A materials property is an intensive property of a material, i.e., a physical property that does not depend on the amount of the material.
+A material property is an intensive property of a material, i.e., a physical property or chemical property that does not depend on the amount of the material.
 These quantitative properties may be used as a metric by which the benefits of one material versus another can be compared, thereby aiding in materials selection.

+A property having a fixed value for a given material or substance is called material constant or constant of matter.

+(Material constants should not be confused with physical constants, that have a universal character.)